tomerweller/tomerweller.github.io/_posts/2016-06-24-reagent-import-react-components-from-npm.md

 Let me know if this was helpful or complete nonsense.

 ### Thanks to:
-- [Thariq Shihipar][thariq] for suggesting this approach although he condemns the use of anything other than Javascript.
+- [Thariq Shihipar][thariq] for suggesting this approach although condemning the use of anything other than Javascript and React.
-- [/r/clojurescript][clojurescript-reddit], [Clojurians on Slack][clojurians] and especially @sbmitchell for finding some of my dumb mistakes.
+- [/r/clojurescript][clojurescript-reddit], [Clojurians on Slack][clojurians] and especially @sbmitchell for helping me troubleshoot.

 [zefstyle-github]:https://github.com/tomerweller/zefstyle
 [react-player]:https://www.npmjs.com/package/react-player